Olive and Cheese Loaf

 Generously flour work surface; scrape dough onto work surface.
 Lightly flour hands, a bowl scraper, or a spatula and lift edges of dough toward the center.
 Nudge and tuck edges of dough to make round.

 Place a piece of parchment paper on work surface and generously dust with flour.
 Gently place dough on parchment, seam-side down.
 If dough is tacky, lightly dust top with flour.
 Cover dough loosely with wax paper and two clean kitchen towels.
-Let down stand in a warm, draft-free spot until almost doubled in size, 1 to 2 hours.
+Let dough stand in a warm, draft-free spot until almost doubled in size, 1 to 2 hours.

 Gently poke dough with your finger; dough should hold the impression.
 If it springs back, let rise 15 minutes more.